US pending home sales nudged upward in September

 WASHINGTON (AP) — Pending home sales rose slightly in September, but contract signings are depressed from a year ago as affordability has become a greater challenge for would-be buyers.

-The National Association of Realtors says that its pending home sales index increased 0.5 percent last month to 104.6.
+The National Association of Realtors said Thursday that its pending home sales index increased 0.5 percent last month to 104.6.
 But over the past year, this metric declined 1 percent.

 Homebuying has slowed as mortgage rates have jumped in the past year, one of the consequences of President Donald Trump’s deficit-funded tax cuts and tightening of interest rates by the Federal Reserve.
 The interest charged for a 30-year fixed rate mortgage averaged 4.86 percent this week, up from 3.94 percent a year ago, according to mortgage buyer Freddie Mac.